anstosa/farmrpg-farmhand/README.md

 This frees up points from many activity specific perks to be re-invested in perks that need to be on all the time.

+### UI Cleanup

+* Home: hide players section
+* Home: hide theme switcher
+* Home: home footer
+* Home: moves updates to top if there is a new one
+* Home: compress skills section

 ### Export

 All settings can be exported and imported on other devices